What is Internal Analysis?

 SWOT analysis can uncover a sustainable niche in your market and grow your market share.
 It allows organizations to discover external opportunities they can exploit while simultaneously identifying internal factors that cause weaknesses.
 It also helps to reduce the risk of impending threats.

-Here’s a simplified SWOT analysis example of Starbucks:
+Here’s a simplified Internal Analysis example of Starbucks SWOT:

 - Global leader in coffee and beverage retailing.